jedahan/pucd2035d/readme.md

 - programming metaphors
 - use ifttt to make a new application
 - Read the first 3 chapters of Code: The Hidden Language of Computer Hardware and Softwar

+### Attendance

+Faculty members may fail any student who is absent for a significant portion of class time.
+A significant portion of class time is defined as three absences for classes that meet once per week and four absences for classes that meet two or more times per week.
+During intensive summer sessions a significant portion of class time is defined as two absences.
+Lateness or early departure from class may also translate into one full absence.

+### Canvas

+Use of Canvas may be an important resource for this class.
+Students should check it for announcements before coming to class each week.

+### Delays

+In rare instances, I may be delayed arriving to class.
+If I have not arrived by the time class is scheduled to start, you must wait a minimum of thirty minutes for my arrival.
+In the event that I will miss class entirely, a sign will be posted at the classroom indicating your assignment for the next class meeting.

+### Electronic Devices

+Use of electronic devices (phones, tablets, laptops) is permitted when the device is being used in relation to the course's work.
+All other uses are prohibited in the classroom and devices should be turned off before class starts.

+### Academic Honesty and Integrity

+The New School views “academic honesty and integrity” as the duty of every member of an academic community to claim authorship for his or her own work and only for that work, and to recognize the contributions of others accurately and completely.
+This obligation is fundamental to the integrity of intellectual debate, and creative and academic pursuits.
+Academic honesty and integrity includes accurate use of quotations, as well as appropriate and explicit citation of sources in instances of paraphrasing and describing ideas, or reporting on research findings or any aspect of the work of others (including that of faculty members and other students).
+Academic dishonesty results from infractions of this “accurate use”.
+The standards of academic honesty and integrity, and citation of sources, apply to all forms of academic work, including submissions of drafts of final papers or projects.
+All members of the University community are expected to conduct themselves in accord with the standards of academic honesty and integrity.
+Please see the complete policy in the Parsons Catalog.

+It is the responsibility of students to learn the procedures specific to their discipline for correctly and appropriately differentiating their own work from that of others.
+Compromising your academic integrity may lead to serious consequences, including (but not limited to) one or more of the following: failure of the assignment, failure of the course, academic warning, disciplinary probation, suspension from the university, or dismissal from the university.

+### Student Disability Services (SDS)

+In keeping with the University’s policy of providing equal access for students with disabilities, any student with a disability who needs academic accommodations is welcome to meet with me privately.
+All conversations will be kept confidential.
+Students requesting any accommodations will also need to meet with Jason Luchs in the Office of Student Disability Services, who will conduct an intake, and if appropriate, provide an academic accommodation notification letter to you to bring to me.
+SDS assists students with disabilities in need of academic and programmatic accommodations as required by the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Federal Rehabilitation Act of 1973. http://www.newschool.edu/studentservices/disability/.